 The contribution of real estate activities to the country's GDP during the first quarter of 2019 fell by 5.84% to QAR 9.68 billion, as compared to QAR 10.28 billion in the fourth quarter of 2018.

-The Covid-19 pandemic had an unpleasant impact on the Residential real estate market in Qatar.
-The government barriers in tourism are the key factor impeding the market; however, the government’s steps and strategies have helped to neutralised the situation.
+The COVID-19 pandemic had an unpleasant impact on the Residential real estate market in Qatar.
+The government barriers in tourism are the key factor impeding the market; however, the government’s steps and strategies have helped neutralize the situation.
 This pandemic has encouraged the key players to implement advance technologies to overcome these challenges and expand the market growth.

 The report on the residential real estate market in Qatar includes an assessment of the market, trends, segments, and regional markets.
 Overview and dynamics have also been included in the report.